Ola Ullsten: Ministerial and political appointments

 Upon the formation in 1976 of the first non-socialist government in Sweden in 40 years, he was appointed Minister for International Development.
 When Liberal Party leader Per Ahlmark resigned in 1978, Ullsten was elected party leader.

 Prime Minister of Sweden

 Sweden's center-right coalition government broke up later in 1978, mainly owing to disagreements over energy policy.
-Ullsten then succeeded to the post of Prime Minister of Sweden, heading a minority government consisting of Liberal Party and independent ministers.
-After the successful survival of the coalition in the 1979 parliamentary elections, he resigned as prime minister in favor of Thorbjörn Fälldin, his predecessor.
+The prime minister, Thorbjörn Fälldin, presented his resignation on 5 October, and Ullsten succeeded him as prime minister on 18 October, heading a minority government consisting of Liberal Party and independent ministers.
+After the successful survival of the coalition in the 1979 parliamentary elections, he resigned as prime minister in favor of Fälldin, his predecessor.

 Later career

 He then went on to serve as Minister for Foreign Affairs under the new three-party government of Thorbjörn Fälldin from 1979 to 1982.
 He has later served as the Swedish Ambassador to Canada, also accredited to The Bahamas from 1984 to 1989 and Italy, also accredited to Albania from 1989 to 1995.